Items tagged “pelvic mri”

 Ovarian dermoid cyst and mature cystic ovarian teratoma are terms often used interchangeably to refer to the most common ovarian neoplasm.
-These slow-growing tumors contain elements from multiple germ cell layers and are best assessed with ultrasound.
-Terminology Although they have very simil...
+These slow-growing tumors contain elements from multiple germ cell layers and can be assessed with ultrasound or MRI.
+Terminology Although they have very ...

 Endometriosis is a common, chronic gynecological condition defined as the presence of functional endometrial glands and stroma-like lesions outside the uterus.
-It manifests in three ways; superficial (peritoneal) disease, ovarian disease (endometriomas) and deep infiltrating endometriosis, which...
+It manifests in three ways: superficial (peritoneal) disease, ovarian disease (endometriomas), and deep infiltrating endometriosis.
+En...